mbhynes/seeder/README.md

      curl -O https://www.tennisexplorer.com/results/?type=all&year=2022&month=01&day=[1-31]
      ```
       and then parse the html, but this won't scale very well in terms of human effort if you want to periodically and incrementally crawl, inspect error logs, manage schemas, etc...)
+    - Please note that all `match_at` timestamps are UTC.

   - **Player**